...

 The legal risk of misrepresenting knotweed

 Sellers have a legal duty to disclose knotweed – whether it’s on or near their property – or face legal claims for misrepresentation.
-Despite this requirment a YouGov survey commissioned by Environet found nearly 1 in 10 sellers would knowingly hide knotweed issues, potentially affecting as many as 4,500 transactions every year.
+Despite this requirement a YouGov survey commissioned by Environet found nearly 1 in 10 sellers would knowingly hide knotweed issues, potentially affecting as many as 4,500 transactions every year.
 By answering incorrectly, or dishonestly, sellers are putting themselves at significant risk.

 Why you shouldn’t answer “No”